ttumppi/WarehouseWebsite/docs/design.md

 * PostgreSQL is a requirement for the course
 * Relational database works well with the system design

+## General system notes
-System uses http, https would be better but won't be used for this project
+System uses http, https would be better but won't be used for this project.

+Unit tests are made for database queries.

+Backend must return appropriate result codes.

+UI functionality will be tested manually.

 # 7. Database structure